nvauxel/UR_Gripper_Joystick_Control/README.md

 Once you see "Network is connected" on Polyscore, it's done !

 Then, you need to configure Modbus server to permit sending of information from the computer to the robot.
+Go to Installation > Fieldbus > MODBUS and make sur that your interface corresponds to the image named Modbus_Configuration.jpg

 How does it work ?